NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Step 6: Object Path Name in Scene

-In this step you initialize another `__init__()` method in a new class to represent the position.
+In this step you create another `__init__()` method in a new class to represent the position.
 This position will be taken directly from USD when requested.

 ## Step 6.1: Nest the `PositionItem` class
 Nest the new `PositionItem` class inside of the `ObjInfoModel` class as so: